Getting Started

 - Node.js installed on your system

-- Access to Claude Desktop or another MCP client like Codename Goose or Raycast.
+- Access to Claude Desktop, Copilot through Visual Studio Code, or another MCP client like Codename Goose or Raycast.

 Installing & Connecting to MCP